Toilet constantly running

 Frequently Asked Questions

-How do I know if it's the flapper or fill valve?
+How do I know if I need to replace the flapper or fill valve?

 Connect with certified professionals in your area